solana-foundation/developer-content/content/guides/depin/getting-started.md

 ### Token Management

-Most teams utilize [Squads](https://squads.so/) for their on-chain treasury management, also leveraging their multisig feature.
+Most teams utilize [Squads](https://squads.so/) for their onchain treasury management, also leveraging their multisig feature.

 ## Rewards Distribution